Guinness Chocolate Cupcakes with Irish Whiskey Frosting

-With St. Patrick’s Day on the horizon I thought these Guinness Chocolate Cupcakes with Irish Whiskey Frosting drizzled with a caramel made from Bailey’s Irish Cream would be the perfect sweet for a holiday get together.
-In my kitchen beer isn’t just for drinking; and Guinness adds a great touch to these baked goods!
+With St. Patrick’s Day on the horizon I thought these Guinness Chocolate Cupcakes with Irish Whiskey Frosting drizzled with a caramel made from Bailey’s Irish Cream would be the perfect sweet for an Irish get together.

 Since moving to the city of Castle Rock, could that be the difference?
 A quick internet search and I find that, son of a gun, we’re 1,000 feet higher!
 I feel like an idiot for not knowing that for 4 years, but better late than never right?
 I’m going to have to do some testing to find my cupcake baking sweet spot but seems I’m going to have to get used to leavening changes again.